-Elizabeth passed away on February 1st 2013 after a long struggle with the poor plate she was handed at birth and a society in which she lived that had little or no idea of how to help, cope or give support.
+Elizabeth passed away on February 1st 2013 after a long battle with the poor spoon she was handed at birth and living in a society that had little or no idea of how to help, cope or give support.